 Take caution when making important decisions about who to appoint as your administrator to manage your legal and financial affairs.
-Attwood Marshall Lawyers Estate Litigation Senior Associate, Lucy McPherson, explains the issues with the Public Trustee Offices and why people should consider the alternative options available.
+In the following, Attwood Marshall Lawyers Estate Litigation Senior Associate, Lucy McPherson, explains the issues with the Public Trustee Offices and why people should consider the alternative options available.

-The QLD Public Trustee and NSW Public Trustee and Guardian
+The Public Trustee of Queensland and NSW Public Trustee and Guardian

-Public Trust Offices are a statutory body who were created to provide services to assist those who are more vulnerable in our society.
-The sort of situations that Public Trust Offices can be involved in range from:
+Because they are a statutory body that was created to provide services to assist those who are more vulnerable in our society, the PTO typically assist with:

 - Acting as an Executor of an estate

-- Being appointed as Financial Manager of someone who may not have capacity to manage their own financial affairs.
-In New South Wales, this appointment is called Financial Manager, in Queensland this appointment is referred to as an Administrator.
+- Being appointed as Financial Manager of someone who may not have the capacity to manage their own financial affairs.
+In New South Wales, this appointment is called Financial Manager.
+In Queensland, this appointment is referred to as an Administrator.

 There may be instances where someone who is caring for another person, such as a social worker, may contact the Public Trustee and express concerns for that individual and their capacity to manage their financial affairs.
-The Public Trustee can be involved in making an application through Queensland Civil and Administrative Tribunal (QCAT) or NSW Civil and Administrative Tribunal (NCAT) to take over the management of a person’s financial affairs.
+These offices can be involved in making an application through Queensland Civil and Administrative Tribunal (QCAT) or NSW Civil and Administrative Tribunal (NCAT) to take over the management of a person’s financial affairs.

-Last year there were explosive claims made by clients of the Public Trustee in relation to their financial interests not being protected which caused significant financial loss and distress for those who had put their faith in the Public Trust Office.
-The allegations of a dysfunctional office culture and corrupt conduct should be a red flag to anyone who blindly accepts the Public Trust Office as the most suitable option to entrust their legal and financial affairs.
+Last year there were explosive claims made by clients of the PTO in relation to their financial interests not being protected which caused significant financial loss and distress for those who had put their faith in them.
+The allegations of a dysfunctional workplace culture and corrupt conduct should be a red flag to anyone who blindly accepts the PTO as the most suitable option to handle their legal and financial affairs.